aenario/tsmirror/packages/reflect/README.md

 # Note

-- The `reflect` function will only be compiled out as a call expression. ie. `reflect.toString()` will output the stub's function definition.
+- The `reflect` function will only be compiled out as a call expression. ie. `reflect.toString()` will output the stub function's definition.

 # License